mbhulin/OrientTutorialSimple/create_a_java_program_to_print_a_grade_report.md

 1. Retrieve all *attends* edges of the selected student and the connected course vertices
 2. Print the grades of each attends edge together with the subject of the corresponding course

-To implement the grade report create a new package in Eclipse: **applications**
+In [Unit Tests](unit_tests.md) you created a Java project in Eclipse.
+Open this project.
+To implement the grade report create a new package in Eclipse: **applications**.
 Then create a new JAVA class **GradeReport** in this package.

-### Retrieve Positions of Search Object

-Inside of the class Operations write a new method ``createPosList()``.
-As the name says the result should be a list of positions and positions are vertices.
-To determine possible positions of the search Object the method needs the search object as a parameter which is also a vertex.
-So we get:
+Since this is a very short program a main method with a linear structure is sufficient.
+First we establish the connection to the database.

 ```java
 public List<Vertex> createPosList(Vertex obj) {